22 years old and from Dakar, Senegal.

 He was captured and held in Libyan prison for one month and two weeks.
 He was beaten every day.
-You are given the chance to call for a money transfer for your release in prison there, but if you have no contact you will remain until you 1) pay the ransom, 2) die, or 3) you escape; Thierno escaped.
+You are given the chance to call for a money transfer for your release in prison there, but if you have no contact you will remain until you pay the ransom, escape or die; Thierno, luckily, escaped.

 Somewhere in the Tripoli city limits Thierno worked for about a month under the wing of a man who helped him eventually reach the coast where he found his boat.

 He crossed the Mediterranean Sea in a rubber dinghy with 134 people, including 22 women and two children.
 His boat left shore at 3:00am on a moonlit night.
 The raft was so overcrowded he traveled on its edge with one foot dangling in the sea.

 After nine hours he was rescued by a German vessel then transferred to the Guardia Costiera, and finally to the hotspot in Lampedusa.

 Thierno speaks French, so our interview was done with a bilingual friend from the camp, Amadou (his selfie below), and with a lot of help from Google Translate.